 Upholstery fabric is the type of fabric you will want to seek when shopping for fabric to make a headboard.
 Fabric for upholstery can be found at most retail establishments that offer other fabric types.

 However, you might discover a more comprehensive number of options online.
-Fabric for upholstery can be crafted from various materials, each of which has advantages and disadvantages.
+Upholstery fabric can be crafted from various materials, each with advantages and disadvantages.

 How to Make an Upholstered Tufted Headboard